fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figcaption>
 </figure>

-Stacks scale well and all operations are constant time, except for when enough values have been pushed to necessitate a resize, which is amortized constant time.
+Stacks scale well and all operations would be constant time, except when enough values have been pushed to necessitate a resize.
+However, the cost of this is low enough that across all of the operations it averages out and becomes amortized constant time.

 ## Queues
-Queues, just like stacks, are a fundamental data type centered around constant time operations mostly impemented on top of dynamic arrays.
+Queues, just like stacks, are a fundamental data type centered around constant time operations mostly implemented on top of dynamic arrays.
 Queues maintain a First In, First Out (FIFO) principle, just like queues of people.
-The first person to enter af queue, should be the first person to leave it.
-Now we no longer har ```pop``` and ```push```, but ```enqueue``` and ```dequeue```.
+The first person to enter a queue, should be the first person to leave it.
+Now we no longer have ```pop``` and ```push```, but ```enqueue``` and ```dequeue```.
 Enqueueing is basically the same as ```push``` on a stack.
 An element is added to the index at ```size```, except, the queue needs two new variables, ```front``` and
 ```back```.
 Once the ```back``` index extends beyond the ```size``` or ```capacity```, it can just wrap